The best decisionWhy Open Banking?

 Lower Fees

 Open banking offers lower transaction fees than traditional card payments.
-Payments occur from account to account.
-Payments happen from account to account.
+Payments occur directly (from account to account)

 Reduced Costs and Fees